Unsupported Browser

 The Senate Health, Education, Labor & Pensions (HELP) Primary Health and Retirement Security Subcommittee held a hearing on November 8, “Avoiding a Cautionary Tale: Policy Considerations for Artificial Intelligence in Health Care.”
 The House Energy & Commerce Health Subcommittee held a similar hearing later that month, “Understanding How AI is Changing Health Care.”

-The College’s statements focus on the vital importance that AI tools are trained and maintained with high-quality, diverse, valid, and representative data and are regularly assessed for continued accuracy and reliability; that regulators engage clinical experts in the assessment of AI health tools; and that physicians’ clinical judgement remains paramount.
+The College’s statements focus on the vital importance that AI tools are trained and maintained with high-quality, diverse, valid, and representative data and are regularly assessed for continued accuracy and reliability; that regulators engage clinical experts in the assessment of AI health tools; and that physicians’ clinical judgment remains paramount.

 Read the statement to the HELP Committee and the statement to the Energy & Commerce Committee.
 The College will continue monitoring and offering guidance on implementation of AI in surgery and healthcare and will continue to work with Congress in this area.